DhananjayAshok/llm-utils/setup/README.md

 uv pip install -r setup/requirements.txt
 ```

-To be honest, you can probably get away with just installing the latest version of most of these, but be careful with TRL, that ones p weird.
+To be honest, you can probably get away with just installing the latest version of most of these, but be careful with `numpy<2` and `vLLM`.